MicrosoftDocs/fabric-docs/docs/real-time-analytics/realtime-analytics-tutorial.md

 ## Create a new database

-1. Open the app switchers on the bottom of the navigation pane and select **Real-time Analytics**.
+1. Open the experience switcher on the bottom of the navigation pane and select **Real-time Analytics**.

     :::image type="content" source="media/realtime-analytics-tutorial/experience-switcher-rta.png" alt-text="Screenshot of app switcher showing available apps.
 The Real time Analytics experience is highlighted.":::